dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

 }
 ```
 ## Creating a Configuration
+Ok moment of truth.
-Lets create a new configuration
+Lets create a new configuration to test the new resource.
 ```powershell
 configuration DiskConfig
 {